-The applicant organisation must have policies and procedures for the development, delivery and evaluation of teaching programmes to ensure that:
+The applicant organisation must have policies and procedures to ensure that:

-- recognised good practice and current research from authoritative sources informs programme development - relevant stakeholders are involved in programme development, delivery and evaluation including appropriately experienced personnel, learners and consumers, and Māori and/or other cultural and/or ethnic groups if relevant to the organisation's community and/or programme - feedback from learners once they have applied their learning is obtained and used to inform the development of future programmes.
+- recognised good practice and current research from authoritative sources informs programme development and evaluation - relevant stakeholders are involved including appropriately experienced personnel, learners, and consumers, and Māori and/or other cultural and/or ethnic groups if relevant to the organisation's community and/or programme - feedback from graduates once they have applied their learning is obtained and used to inform the development of future programmes.

-These requirements are designed to ensure current research, industry and community expertise and the post-participatory experiences of the learner, inform adult education and training programmes.
+These requirements are designed to ensure current research, industry, and community expertise and the post-participatory experiences of the learner, inform inclusive education programme development and evaluation.

-Where Māori are the learners, the applicant organisation must have policies and procedures for the development and evaluation of teaching programmes to ensure that:
+Where Māori are the learners, the applicant organisation must have policies and procedures to ensure that:

-- Māori pedagogy is accommodated in terms of Māori teaching styles, language, culture and spirituality - the Māori community is involved - the teaching resources are culturally authentic and appropriate - a holistic and integrated approach to programme design, delivery and assessment is used.
+- Māori pedagogy is accommodated in terms of Māori teaching styles, language, culture, and spirituality - the Māori community is involved - the teaching resources are culturally authentic and appropriate - a holistic and integrated approach to programme development and evaluation is used.